Western Polynesian tropical moist forests: Geography

 The islands are mostly atolls, low islands of coralline sand ringing a central lagoon, or raised platforms of coralline limestone.
 The ecoregion includes three archipelagos along with some scattered islands.

 Tuvalu, formerly known as the Ellice Islands, includes nine atolls between 6º to 9º S latitude and 176º to 180º E longitude.

 The Phoenix Islands include eight atolls between 2º to 5º S latitude and 171º to 175º W longitude.
 They are part of Kiribati, and mostly uninhabited.

 Tokelau includes three inhabited atolls, Atafu, Nukunonu, and Fakaofo, and uninhabited Swain's Island, which is disputed with American Samoa.
 Tokelau lies between 8º to 12º S latitude and 170º to 173º W longitude.

 Howland and Baker islands lie north of the Phoenix Islands.

 Climate

 The climate of the islands is tropical, with little seasonal variation in temperature.

-Tuvalu and Tokelau are in the trade wind belt, and average annual rainfall ranges 1,500 to 3,500 mm, falling relatively consistently from month to month and year to year.
+Tuvalu and Tokelau are in the trade wind belt, and average annual rainfall ranges 150 to 350 cm, falling relatively consistently from month to month and year to year.

-Most of the Phoenix Islands and Howland and Baker islands receive less than 1,000 mm of rain annually, with a March through June dry season.
+Most of the Phoenix Islands and Howland and Baker islands receive less than 1,00 cm of rain annually, with a March through June dry season.
 Rainfall on these islands is also more variable from year to year, with droughts during El Niño cycles.